Faculty and Staff Benevolence Fund

 - Personal/family crisis involving an extreme financial need

-Items that are typically not covered include: bail, child care, debt consolidation or debt repayment, divorce, expenses related to vehicles/repairs, garnishments, general dentistry, judgements, litigation, medical needs for which charity hospital care is available, non-essential items (such as cable TV, cell phones, credit card payments or internet service), non-receipt for child support, poor financial planning, or travel expenses for funerals.
+Items that are typically not covered include bail, child care, debt consolidation or debt repayment, divorce, expenses related to vehicles/repairs, garnishments, general dentistry, judgments, litigation, medical needs for which charity hospital care is available, non-essential items (such as cable TV, cell phones, credit card payments or internet service), non-receipt for child support, poor financial planning, or travel expenses for funerals.
 Employees will be referred to an appropriate source (i.e., EAP program, community agency, consumer credit counseling, etc.) if their situations do not qualify.

 Benevolence fund payments are classified as gifts considered non-taxable compensation.
 The current gift award limit is $2,500.
 The maximum gift amount may fluctuate based on the number of employees in need and funding available.
-Awards may be made for lesser amounts, depending on the situations and funding.
+Awards may be made for lesser amounts, depending on the situation and funding.
 Eligible employees can apply more than one time in a calendar year but will only be awarded up to the maximum amount, if appropriate.
 Once the maximum amount is reached, the employee can no longer apply until the next calendar year.
 Continuation of the program will be based on available financial resources.

 Requests made on the Benevolence Fund Request Form may be either partially or fully funded depending on the situation.
 Employees are not required to pay back these gifts; however, they are encouraged to do so, since this will help replenish the funds for future requests.
 If a gift is paid back, it will be treated as a charitable contribution and may be deductible for tax purposes.